VamikaShrivastava/goodbye-but-make-it-tech/README.md

 # 👋 goodbye-but-make-it-tech

 > 💼 Quit my job.
 Built a chatbot.
-No regrets.

 On my last day at my first job, instead of sending a boring farewell email, I built a **personalised farewell chatbot** for my teammates.
 Each colleague could enter the last 4 digits of their phone number and receive a custom goodbye message written just for them.
 Because some goodbyes deserve to be special. 🥹